cchmura/ud_assessment/README.md

 ## Executive Summary

 Here's my approach to building this sports odds platform.
 The core pipeline is straightforward: ingest live sports feeds, run odds calculations on the events, and stream results to external partners via Kafka.
-The challenge is scale - NFL games pump out 300M events per game, which translates to roughly 125K messages/sec during peak Sunday traffic.
+The challenge is scale - NFL games pump out 300M events per game, which translates to burst peaks of ~238K messages/sec, with sustained averages closer to 125K/sec during peak Sunday traffic.
 NBA and MLB are much more manageable in comparison.

 **Scope Note**: This went way beyond the 2-3 hour suggestion because I got carried away thinking through all the ways this could break in production.
 The core decisions are in sections 1-4, the rest is "what happens when everything goes wrong" planning.

-**Architecture choices (and why):**
+## Architecture choices (and why):
 - **Amazon EKS** - I'm not debugging etcd corruption at 2am during the Super Bowl
 - **Kafka (MSK)** - Everything talks through topics so services don't directly depend on each other
 - **ClickHouse** - Really fast for time-series data, like 100x faster than Postgres for aggregations